 He is equally passionate about teaching and has implemented experiential learning for first year undergraduate engineering curriculum through public-private partnership.
 Currently, he is implementing a “Mobile First” learning platform to improve preparedness for post-secondary STEM programs in partnership with K-12 school and industry.

 He was the Associate Scientific Director for the Canada-India Research Centre of Excellence, IC-IMPACTS, the first bi-national Network Centres of Excellence created by the federal government of Canada.
 Among many other responsibilities, he is currently the President of the Canadian Society for Mechanical Engineering and is a member of the Committee on International Scientific Affairs, American Physical Society.
-For his contributions in engineering and sciences, he has been elected as the Fellow of the American Society of Mechanical Engineers (ASME), the Canadian Society for Mechanical Engineering (CSME), the Engineering Institute of Canada (EIC), the Canadian Academy for Engineering (CAE), the Royal Society of Chemistry (RSC, UK), and the American Association for the Advancement of Science (AAAS).
+For his contributions in engineering and sciences, he has been elected as the Fellow of the American Society of Mechanical Engineers (ASME), the Canadian Society for Mechanical Engineering (CSME), the Engineering Institute of Canada (EIC), the Canadian Academy for Engineering (CAE), the Royal Society of Chemistry (RSC, UK), the American Physical Society (APS), the Indian National Academy of Engineering (INAE – Foreign Fellow), and the American Association for the Advancement of Science (AAAS).
 He is also a Fellow of the National Institute for Nanotechnology (NINT) and the recipient of 2015 Engineering Excellence Medal from the Ontario Society of Professional Engineers.

 - B. N. Sahoo, N. S. K. Gunda, S. Nanda, J. Kozinski, and S. K. Mitra, “Development of dual phobic surfaces: Superamphiphobicity in air and oleophobicity in underwater”, ACS Sustainable Chemistry & Engineering, Vol. 5, pp 6716–6726, 2017.